-Staff under LOSS will be identified by nametags with first and last names and burgundy scrub tops, red bib aprons or red polo shirts.
-Staff who have completed background checks will be identified by nametags with first and last names and green scrub tops, green bib aprons or green polo shirt.
-Classroom leads will be identified by nametags with first and last names and blue scrub tops, blue bib aprons or blue polo shirts.
+Staff under LOSS are identified by nametags with first and last names and burgundy scrub tops, red bib aprons or red polo shirts.
+Staff who have completed background checks are identified by nametags with first and last names and green scrub tops, green bib aprons or green polo shirt.
+Classroom leads are identified by nametags with first and last names and blue scrub tops, blue bib aprons or blue polo shirts.
 Management staff will wear nametags with first and last names and appropriate business attire.